David-OConnor/plascad/README.md

 ### When to use each file format
 If you don't have interoperability requirements, you can use PlasCAD's own file format (.pcad extension) using the *Save* and *Load* buttons.
 This is a binary format that results in smaller file sizes (eg 4-10x smaller) than the others, due to using 2-bits to store each nucelotide, and a compact format in general.

-[GenBank](https://www.ncbi.nlm.nih.gov/genbank/) and SnapGene are popular formats, and provide the best interoperability with other software.
+[GenBank](https://www.ncbi.nlm.nih.gov/genbank/) and SnapGene are popular formats, and provideinteroperability with other software.
 [AddGene](https://www.addgene.org/) and other resources have files available in these formats.

+PlasCAD currently cannot process all data in the DNA format, nor can it produce a DNA file capable of being opened by SnapGene.
+This means you can open DNA files and get most of the useful data, but we do not recommend saving in them.
+With this in mind, **GenBank is the best format for compatibility with other software**.

 FASTA files contain sequence data, so using this format will result in the lossof feature and primer data.

-GenBank, SnapGene, and PlasCAD files are all generally compatible with each other; they can be switched between freely.
-However, PlasCAD currently does not support some features from the other formats, including Qualifiers.

 **Important**: This program currently does not produce SnapGene native format files that can be opened by SnapGene.
 If looking for SnapGene 2-way compatibility, use the GenBank format until this is resolved.

+#### Opening files with PlasCAD
+If you wish to associate a file type (eg the native .pcad format) with PlasCAD, you must set it up manually with your operating system, as PlasCAD does not have an installer.
+Example on Windows: *Right-click a file → Open With → Choose another app → (Select where you saved the program) → Always.*

 ## Why another plasmid editor